 Civil Service eligibility list

-Candidates who successfully pass the written/practical exams and oral board interview will be ranked according to final scores and placed on an eligibility list.
+Candidates who successfully pass the written and physical ability exams will be ranked according to final scores and placed on an eligibility list.
 The list will be certified by the Clark County Civil Service Commission.

 Veteran's preference will be granted to qualified candidates, per RCW 41.04.005.
 Each will have either 5 percent or 10 percent added to their final score prior to list ranking for all Sheriff's Office positions, in accordance with RCW 41.04.010 and 73.16.010.
 To claim veteran's preference, candidates must attach a DD214 military discharge form to their application.

 Background interview / investigation

 The Sheriff's Office conducts a comprehensive investigation based on information provided in a candidate's Personal History Statement covering the high school years to the present.

 The top five candidates who pass all phases of the recruitment process are considered for employment.

 Depending on the position, the post-offer process can involve the following: polygraph examination; drug screen; medical examination; physical ability test; and psychological examination.

 NOTE: A polygraph examination is conducted as a part of the interview process with the background investigator.